stcucufa/epistrophy/doc/manual.md

 fiber in which this property was originally defined (see example usage above).
 If this property was not previously defined, then it is set on the fiber’s own scope.

+### Transport Bar

+The shell also provides a transport bar that can be added to a page to let the user control the timing for the application.
+The transport bar has its own scheduler, so fibers can directly be scheduled from the transport bar.

+* `TransportBar.element` is the HTML element for the transport bar.
+* `TransportBar.record()` starts or resumes recording, _i.e._, running the
+transport bar’s scheduler.
+* `TransportBar.pause()` pauses the transport bar’s scheduler.